vAlerain-Cloud/.github/profile/README.md

 The languages I have learned include C/C++, Python, C #, Lua, Java, and more.

-# 🧬My announcement
+# 🧬We announcement
 I really like GitHub, it is a community with a good environment.
 Thank you very much for your support!

-# 🛠I am using Tools&Systems
+# 🛠We are using Tools&Systems
 ![image](https://img.shields.io/badge/Windows-C/C++-blue)
 ![image](https://img.shields.io/badge/Linux-C/C++-blue)
 ![image](https://img.shields.io/badge/Linux-ssh)